 What Are Cream Pies?

 Cream pies are chilled pies with flour, chocolate, or graham cracker crusts, that are baked before being filled.
-Chocolate, banana, coconut and Key Lime are the most popular kinds of cream-style pies around.
-Chocolate cream pies, are made by adding semisweet, bittersweet or unsweetened chocolate to the custard filling while cooking.
-I use a combination milk and half-and-half, plus egg yolks, in my recipe to make the custard extra creamy.
+Chocolate, banana, coconut, and Key Lime are the most popular kinds of cream-style pies around.
+Chocolate cream pies are made by adding semisweet, bittersweet, or unsweetened chocolate to the custard filling while cooking.
+I use a combination of milk and half-and-half, plus egg yolks, in my recipe to make the custard extra creamy.

 Cream Pies vs. Custard Pies

 Custard and cream pies are very similar, hence their confusion.
-The differences between between the two is actually in their preparation.
+The difference between the two is actually in their preparation.
 A custard pie filling of eggs, sugar, milk, plus flavorings gets whisked before being added to a pie shell, and baked.

 Like custard pies, most cream pies have similar fillings, but their filling gets cooked stove-top before being added to a pre-baked pie shell.
 This precooking allows for cream pies to have a softer filling that’s more pudding-like than a custard pie.

 Cream pies are typically faster to prepare than custard pies.
 This is because cooking the filling on the stove takes less time than baking plus set time.
-Custard pies are a little more hands-off during the prep since it just requires mixing.
+Custard pies are a little more hands-off during the prep since they just require mixing.
 But both kinds of pies require refrigeration and setting time before serving.
-Meringue or my favorite, whipped cream are the two classic cream pie toppings both which make for an easy finish.
+Meringue or my favorite, whipped cream are the two classic cream pie toppings both of which make for an easy finish.

 Chocolate Cream Pie With Graham Cracker Crust